bonsai-rx/docs/articles/documentation-style-guide.md

 ### Tutorials section

+For the tutorials section, we suggest creating individual pages for various applications where the package is likely to be used.
+For each application, guide learners through the workflow step by step, organizing it into separate exercises with clear objectives and visible results.
+This structure makes the content more accessible and manageable for learners, especially for complex workflows.

 #### Submodule
 For packages with extensive tutorials, multimedia and other large files, a separate repository can be created and imported as a submodule.